JeffersonLab/solid_release/howto.md

 # run farm job with container
 --------------------
-An example to run jeffersonlab/solid:2.devel is at

-/work/halla/solid/sim/solid_gemc/SIDIS_He3_JLAB_VERSION_1.3/pass9/farm_solid_SIDIS_He3_BeamOnTarget_outside

-It works as follows
+* examples at /work/halla/solid/sim/solid_gemc/SIDIS_He3_JLAB_VERSION_1.3/pass9/
+** run jeffersonlab/solid:1.0.0 with solid_gemc repo inside container "farm_solid_SIDIS_He3_BeamOnTarget_tag1.0.0_inside"
+** run jeffersonlab/solid:1.devel with solid_gemc repo inside container "farm_solid_SIDIS_He3_BeamOnTarget_tag1.devel_inside" and outside "farm_solid_SIDIS_He3_BeamOnTarget_tag1.devel_outside"
+** run jeffersonlab/solid:2.devel with solid_gemc repo inside container "farm_solid_SIDIS_He3_BeamOnTarget_tag2.devel_inside" and outside "farm_solid_SIDIS_He3_BeamOnTarget_tag2.devel_outside"

+* Copy files (except any out* files) to your work dir to test it and works as follows ** jobs run load_singularity.sh which load container to execute do_it_all.sh inside the container to run simulation, you can just run load_singularity.sh on ifarm to test a job locally
-users just need to run LongRun_sim and give start run number and end run number, then it will call exec_sim creat jsub script and submit jobs.
+** To submit jobs, you need to run LongRun_sim and give start run number and end run number, then it will call exec_sim creat jsub script and submit jobs.

-A job includes load_singularity.sh to load container to execute do_it_all.sh inside the container to run simulation
+** The output will be created in the same dir